+PUT

+Method not allowed by the resource.
+The returned HTTP error status is 405.
+The server should also include the ‘Allow: GET, POST’ field in the response as per section 14.7 of [RFC2616].

 POST

 This operation is used for creating an ACR.
 The “expiry” value which may be provided by the OAuth access token in the HTTP header (see [Autho4API_10]) or the body of the POST, would determine the type of the ACR (Dynamic or Static) requested.